Quick Summary

 Pineapples are great eaten fresh, grilled, or added to fruit salads.
 They’re also a key ingredient in many sweet and sour dishes in Indian cuisine.
 In some parts of India, pineapple curry is a popular dish!

 Ripe papaya is usually eaten fresh or added to fruit salads.
-Green, unripe papaya is used in salads, particularly in Thai-inspired dishes.
+Green, unripe papaya is used in salads, notably in Thai-inspired dishes.
 The seeds, which have a peppery taste, can be dried and used as a spice.

 Muskmelons are usually cut into slices and eaten fresh.
 They’re also great in fruit salads or blended into smoothies.
 In some parts of India, the seeds are dried and eaten as a snack.

 In India, cucumbers are often eaten raw as a snack or added to salads.
 They’re also a key ingredient in raita, a cooling yogurt-based side dish.
-In some regions, cucumber juice is popular as a refreshing summer drink.

 Fresh apricots are delicious on their own or added to fruit salads.
 They’re also used in jams, preserves, and even in some savory dishes in Indian cuisine.